Mona Sulaiman

-Mona Sulaiman (9 June 1942 – 21 December 2017) was a Filipino sprinter who competed at the Asian Games and the Summer Olympics.
+Mona Sulaiman (9 June 1942 – 21 December 2017) was a Filipina sprinter who competed at the Asian Games and the Summer Olympics.

 Early life

 Mona Sulaiman was born in a barrio in Cotabato on 9 June 1942 to Kudelat and Aminan Sulaiman, who were Muslims.

 Career

 Sulaiman started her career competing in regional meets.
 She competed at the 1962 Asian Games in Jakarta where she won gold medals in the 100 and 200 metre sprints and relay events.
 She also garnered a bronze medal in the shot put event at the same tournament.

 She competed at the Summer Olympics in the 100 metres event at the 1960 and the 1964 editions.

 Sulaiman also excelled in the disciplines of pentathlon and discus throw.

+When sex testing began being introduced in the late 1960s, Sulaiman was reportedly wary and pulled out of the 1966 Asian Games instead of taking it.
+A medal hopeful, her absence from the Games was lamented.
+She had traveled to the Asian Games with the Philippines delegation, but her refusal to take the test was reported on by media at home in Manila, leading to more attention.
+Philippines officials responded to this by announcing that Sulaiman would be banned from athletics.

 Post-retirement

 Sulaiman qualified for the 1966 Asian Games but opted not to participate reportedly for refusing to undergo a gender test.
 Her physique and speed made some people question her gender.
-She retired from competitive play and worked in the private sector until the 1990s when she was hired by the Philippine Sports Commission to serve as consultants for the national athletics team.
-Sulaiman was inducted to the PSC Hall of Fame in January 2016.
+She retired from competitive play and worked in the private sector until the 1990s when she was hired by the Philippine Sports Commission to serve as a consultant for the national athletics team.
+Sulaiman was inducted into the PSC Hall of Fame in January 2016.